ev34j/ev34j/README.md

 The [Lego Mindstorm visual editor](http://www.lego.com/en-us/mindstorms/downloads/download-software) is a great first programming environment.
 However, as things get more complex, visual programming can get cumbersome and you want to  use code rather than blocks.
-The ev34j-mindstorm library is meant to bridge that the trasition to code by providing simple Java objects that map directly to the Mindstorm blocks from the visual editor.
+The [ev34j-mindstorm library](https://github.com/ev34j/ev34j) is meant to bridge the transition to code by providing simple Java objects that map directly to the Mindstorm blocks in the visual editor.

 ## Example Code